 Read EDC’s recent and historical press releases, editorials, and reports.

-In a major victory for threatened southern sea otters, U.S. District Court Judge Dolly M. Gee on Friday issued a ruling denying a challenge by commercial fishing organizations to a U.S. Fish and Wildlife Service (FWS) decision that has restored protections for sea otters in Southern California.
-EDC, The Otter Project and Los Angeles Waterkeeper intervened in the case on behalf of the FWS.Read More
+In a major victory for threatened southern sea otters, the U.S. Ninth Circuit Court of Appeals today issued a ruling denying a challenge by commercial fishing organizations to a U.S. Fish and Wildlife Service (FWS) decision that has restored protections for sea otters in Southern California.
+The Environmental Defense Center (EDC), The Otter Project and Los Angeles Waterkeeper intervened in the case on behalf of the FWS.Read More